Westover Hills Library Sustainability Project

 In 2015, the Westover Hills Library Advisory Group undertook a project to create library grounds that are as engaging as the inside of the library.
 The Group received numerous private donations as well as a grant from the Alliance for the Chesapeake Bay, a donation from Dominion Resources, support from the Richmond Public Library Foundation, and a donation from Kathy Graziano.
 Working with Four Winds Design, we installed a large rain garden facing Devonshire Road, which includes thirsty plants designed to soak up gallons of rain water diverted from the metal roof.

-We are entering a second phase of the project and plan to install a smaller rain garden along the alley side of the building.
-We also plan to add seating in the green space near our parking area so that our patrons might have a pleasant place to sit under the oak trees.
+We completed a second phase of the project, installing a smaller rain garden along the alley side of the building.
+This phase includes a seating area in the green space near our parking lot so that our patrons might have a pleasant place to sit under the oak trees.

 Why rain gardens?
-This project reflects our community’s interest in diverting stormwater from Reedy Creek and the James; stormwater that carries pollutants and trash along with it.
-Click on the image below to review our plan.
+These projects reflect our community’s interest in diverting stormwater from Reedy Creek and the James; stormwater that carries pollutants and trash along with it.
+Stop by the branch to learn more about the project and find out what’s happening next!